 - The Department Head should first review the form.
-If they approve, they must sign the form and submit it to HR and Finance Director.
+If they approve, they must sign the form and submit it to the HR and Finance Director.

 - HR and the Finance Director must also review the form and decide whether to grant the employee’s request within two days of receiving the form.
 If they approve, HR must create an agreement form on pay advance and repayment terms taking any applicable taxes into account.
-This agreement must be signed by HR, the Finance Director and the employee and include relevant dates.
+This agreement must be signed by HR, the Finance Director, and the employee and include relevant dates.

 - HR must forward the signed agreement to the accounting department.
-The accounting department must give employees their advanced pay through check, cash or bank transfer within two days since receiving the form.
+The accounting department must give employees their advanced pay through check, cash, or bank transfer within two days since receiving the form.

 If the request is denied, the manager/HR must inform that employee within one business day.